-CARS.COM — Even if you've never owned a luxury car, you know the big players because they've been around so long: Audi A4, BMW 3 Series, Mercedes-Benz C-Class.
+CARS.COM — Even if you’ve never owned a luxury sedan, you know the big players because they’ve been around so long: Audi A4, BMW 3 Series, Mercedes-Benz C-Class.
 These veterans of the compact luxury sports sedan class have fresh targets on their backs from the all-new Alfa Romeo Giulia and Jaguar XE.

 Now with more choices than ever, we gathered seven luxury sports sedans to see if the segment stalwarts still have the goods.
-BMW won this Challenge in 2013, but could redesigns from Audi and Mercedes trump the Bimmer, or could the new Italian Alfa Romeo Giulia or British Jaguar XE throw a — what's that classic German idiom? — oh, yes, throw a spanner into the Germans' sausage?
+The BMW 3 Series won this Challenge in 2013, but could redesigns from Audi and Mercedes trump the Bimmer, or could the new Italian Alfa Romeo Giulia or British Jaguar XE throw a — what’s that classic German idiom? — oh, yes, throw a spanner into the Germans’ sausage?

 The 2017 Luxury Sports Sedan Challenge